enriquebarco/turbo-barnacle-chain/README.md

 ## Installation
 Ensure you have Go installed on your machine.
 If not, make follow the instructions of the [official documentation](https://go.dev/doc/install)

+If you are connecting to nodes outside of your local network, you will need to create a tunnel with Ngrok, make sure you install / create an account / authenticate.
+All the necessary steps are [here](https://dashboard.ngrok.com/signup)

 1. Clone the repo either through ssh or https
 ```bash
 # the following example is for ssh